-Structured carriers with their buckles, clips, and adjustable straps, are the most easy to use type of carrier, especially for beginners.
-No surprise they are very popular for the ease of use when it comes to putting on and taking off the carrier.
+Structured carriers with buckles, clips, and adjustable straps are the easiest to use type of carrier, especially for beginners.
+No surprise, they are very popular for their ease of use when it comes to putting on and taking off the carrier.

 Is Babywearing Safe?